fran6t/ExhibMyDrone/README.md

 The transfer is complete if you have transferred the directory to the root of your site then http: //myomaine.xx/ExhibMyDrone must work
 At the bottom of the screen below the credits you will find the link for the admin

-At the first launch you will have to change the manual access key and the password
+At the first launch you will have to change the manual access key and the password, you must be redirected to a form

+See wiki for more information  https://github.com/fran6t/ExhibMyDrone/wiki/Installation-or-upgrade

 Do not hesitate to contact me if I can help you it is with pleasure trautmann@wse.fr